foundry-vtt-community/wiki.js/languages.md

 1. This world and the setup menu are now in your chosen language.

 ## Contributing
 If you would like to help with translating Foundry VTT, it's modules, or game systems, the best way is to join your local Discord community listed in the table above and ask for more information there.
-If your language is not listed in the table, your best bet is to ask for advice on the `#translations` channel on <i class="fab fa-discord"></i> [the official Foundry VTT Discord server](https://discordapp.com/invite/DDBZUDf) and look into the [localization guides](https://foundryvtt.wiki/en/development/guides/localization).
+You can also translated selected packages using an online interface in the [Foundry Hub Weblate](https://weblate.foundryvtt-hub.com/) service.
+If your language is not listed in the table of supported translations, your best bet is to ask for advice on the `#translations` channel on <i class="fab fa-discord"></i> [the official Foundry VTT Discord server](https://discordapp.com/invite/DDBZUDf) and look into the [localization guides](https://foundryvtt.wiki/en/development/guides/localization).

 For more information about the community translation teams, their tools, and code repositories see the [Translations](https://foundryvtt.wiki/en/community/Community-Translations#localization-teams-tools) page.